 - Prepare graduates to assume leadership roles in their communities and profession.

-- Engage in interprofessional education to develop mutual understanding of and respect for the contributions of various disciplines for the better of individuals and society.
+- Engage in interprofessional education to develop mutual understanding of and respect for the contributions of various disciplines for the betterment of individuals and society.

 The College of Health Professions bases its educational program and position in the healthcare community upon certain core values.
 The core values of the College are: